HomeHealthHow Many Calories Does Vinyasa Yoga Burn?

 Pre- And Post-Workout Nutrition For Maximum Calorie Burning

-Post-workout nutrition is equally as important as pre-class meal choices.
-Eating something within 30 minutes after finishing your Vinyasa session helps restore glycogen levels which were used up during the exercise.
+Post-workout nutrition is as important as pre-class meal choices.
+Eating something after your Vinyasa session helps restore glycogen levels.
+Glycogen levels were used up during the exercise.

 Is Vinyasa Yoga Right For You?